 PET scans are often used to add to the information gathered from a CT scan and physical examination.
 This test can also be used to evaluate how well treatment is working.
 Before treatment, areas of active Hodgkin lymphoma appear bright on the scan in most people.
 During and after treatment, these bright areas usually go away as the cancer cells are dying.
 This test can reassure families and doctors—without doing a biopsy—that scar tissue still present on a CT scan after treatment does not contain active cancer cells.

 Bone marrow biopsy.
 Hodgkin lymphoma rarely spreads to the bone marrow in children with localized Hodgkin lymphoma located only in the lymphatic system.
 Bone marrow has both a solid and liquid part.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-The samples are then analyzed by a pathologist.
-This biopsy is recommended for children with signs of more widespread disease involving lymph glands above and below the diaphragm.
+A pathologist then analyzes the sample(s).
+This biopsy may be is recommended for children with signs of more widespread disease involving lymph glands above and below the diaphragm.
 It is also recommended for children with other signs of Hodgkin lymphoma that has spread outside the lymph node system to the lungs, liver, or bones, who are more likely to have lymphoma in the bone marrow.

 For a bone marrow biopsy, the child’s skin is numbed with medication, or, more commonly, conscious sedation is given while a needle is inserted into the bone in the hip until it reaches the spongy part of the bone at the center, the bone marrow.
 A small amount of marrow is removed and examined under a microscope.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.